What is SaaS Management? A Detailed Guide

 Effective SaaS Management – The key to ending mediocrity

-1. Prevent Shadow IT
+1. Prevent shadow IT

 The first aspect of SaaS management is application visibility.
 A 360-degree view of your SaaS stack will help IT teams differentiate between sanctioned and unsanctioned applications purchased via shadow IT.